 Comments on the May 27, 1900 edition of the Milwaukee Herold und Seebote newspaper found in the cornerstone of the former St. Mary's Nursing home at 35th and Center Street Milwaukee, WI June 2013

 The Herold und Seebote was a paper that bought out the formerly independent German newspaper "Seebote" in the late 19th century.
-For some background on German language journalism and newspapers you can have a look at this website:
+Visit oldmilwaukee.net for background on German language journalism and newspapers you can have a look at this website:

 Toward the end, the Herold und Seebote was sort of Republican-Catholic in its orientation thus no wonder it would be included in the time capsule at St. Mary's.
 (In fact, the School Sisters' convent in Elm Grove, for example, was funded by the King Ludwig of Bavaria if I have the story right.)
 On the other side of the political coin, there were German language papers that were "democratic" in their orientation like the Banner and its successors.
 The website gives some details.